jaantollander/masters-thesis/content/30_monitoring.md

 # Monitoring and analysis
 ![
-This figure illustrates the high-level overview of the monitoring system and analysis.
+High-level overview of the monitoring system and analysis.
 Rounded rectangles indicate programs, and arrows indicate data flow.
 Lustre Jobstats and Time series database are third-party software; the thesis advisor developed the Monitoring client and Ingest server, and the thesis author wrote the code for the analysis and visualization.
 \label{fig:monitoring-system}